LCH.Clearnet left off U.S. "systemic" list

 Clearinghouses stand to get a windfall of business in the coming years as financial reforms force market players to route swap trades through clearinghouses.

-CME Group Inc (CME.O), IntercontinentalExchange Inc's (ICE.N) ICE Clear Credit, and options clearinghouse OCC were among those clearinghouses that did receive the proposed designation on Tuesday, executives at the clearinghouses have said.
+CME Group Inc, IntercontinentalExchange Inc's ICE Clear Credit, and options clearinghouse OCC were among those clearinghouses that did receive the proposed designation on Tuesday, executives at the clearinghouses have said.

-LCH.Clearnet's SwapClear unit, which handles interest-rates swaps, cleared $1.7 trillion (1.08 trillion pounds) in notional value on Thursday alone.
+LCH.Clearnet's SwapClear unit, which handles interest-rates swaps, cleared $1.7 trillion in notional value on Thursday alone.
 About a third of its cleared trades are in U.S. dollars.

 By comparison, OCC, which did receive the "important" designation, cleared $3 trillion in notional value in all of 2011.
 OCC is the only clearinghouse for U.S. stock-options exchanges.